Jakub-droid/Case-for-Multifunctionality-in-DC8/README.md

 **Secondary**
 This is unfinished code and analyses primarily concerning DC13 and other DC8 domains, which were not included in the dissertation.
 Find under 'secondary' folder.

+This also contains the
+VAR2CSA Analysis:
+-
+- Var2csa FASTA files
+- Var2csa Code for 3D MDS